Pankajs53/StudyNotion-Using-MERN/README.md

 ## StudyNotion
 ** StudyNotion is a fully functional ed-tech platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to create, consume, and rate educational content, offering an interactive learning experience for students and a platform for instructors to showcase their expertise globally.

+## The backend server for this project is available as a Docker image on Docker Hub.
+You can pull the image using the following command:
+docker pull pankajs53/studynotion-backend:v3

 # Front-end
     The front end of StudyNotion is designed using Figma for a clean and minimal user interface.
 Check out the Figma design here.